Pronouns 101

 - You may have noticed that people are sharing their pronouns in introductions, on nametags, and when GSA meetings begin.
 This is happening to make spaces more inclusive of transgender, gender nonconforming, and gender non-binary people.
 Including pronouns is a first step toward respecting people’s gender identity, working against cisnormativity, and creating a more welcoming space for people of all genders

-Gender Inclusive Language Cards (QMUNITY)
+Gender Inclusive Language Cards (external link) (QMUNITY)

 - Shifting to gender-inclusive language respects and acknowledges the gender identities of all people and removes assumptions.